 Some Closing Thoughts

-People will do anything than consider their dreadful reality.
+People will do anything other than consider their dreadful reality.

 The greatest source of suffering for the modern man is the most banal: Boredom.